thomasekdahlN/wealthprognosis-app/README.md

 Feature complete for now

 #### Not a priority, but have been thinking of it.
+- Support for monstertax on property/boat/airplane/helicopters
+-  Company fortune should be retrieved from the previous year not the current year (tax vise)
 - Calculate only 1 year of a mortgage at a time, to avoid this vertical processing problem.
 - All transfers to next year? (to avoid vertical processing problem)
 - Extra nedbetaling av lån skaper masse utfordringer (fordi det påvirker mange verdier som allerede er beregnet og må reberegnes)